BC-SECURITY/Long-Live-The-Empire/Exercise 2 - Deployment Basics/Exercise 2.md

 6. click `submit`

 ## Generate a Stager
+Next, we will explore the concept of stagers.
+A stager is a small piece of code or software that is used to stage the delivery of a payload to a target system.
+Its primary role is to establish an initial foothold on the target, which can then be used to further download and execute the full payload.

 1. Click on Stagers (It's the suitcase icon)
 2. Then click Create and select a `multi_launcher` from the dropdown
 3. Select the listener you created from the dropdown